Giovanil1990/Professional-Portfolio-/README.md

 Professional portfolio for future employers.

 It meets all of the basic acceptance criteria:
-Name
+Name.
-Photo
+Photo.
-Links that take you to specific part of the page
+Links that take you to specific part of the page.
-My first application along with my pre work study guide application and 2 other place holders of two other websites I personally enjoy
+My first application along with my pre work study guide application and 2 other place holders of two other websites I personally enjoy.
-My first application is bigger than the rest
+My first application is bigger than the rest.
-My webpage is layout responsive
+My webpage is layout responsive.

 ## installations
 n/a